MediciHouse07/financial_math_casestudy_2_practice/README.md

 - Eng R studio?
 [Link](https://d.cosx.org/d/421108-rstudio/7)
 - In the data source of GE, there are 6 digits in the decimal
 - Statistics like "dffits" can be found in ?influence.measures
+- "is.inf" means if the observations are influential
 # Progress review
 - Downloaded bills data from case study recommended source
 - JDSU was failed to be found, doesn't know what is the reason